realJema/bonas/README.md

 A list of categories can be found in "Categories - Bonas.json" file, it contains

+### Database design

+The design for the database can be found in "Database design- Bonas.json" file, it contains

+### Api routes

+A documentation for the api routes can be found in "Categories - Bonas.json" file, it contains

 ### Pages

 You’ll typically have the following pages to provide a comprehensive user experience: